karegoie/sunfish/README.md

 ## Features

-- **Training Mode**: Learn amino acid composition patterns from annotated genomes
+- Training from annotated proteomes (GFF3 CDS)
-- **Prediction Mode**: Discover potential coding sequences in unannotated genomes
+- Prediction on unannotated genomes (FASTA)
-- **Statistical Validation**: Uses P_stat ≥ P_theory criterion for all 20 standard amino acids
+- Statistical validation: P_stat ≥ P_theory for all 20 amino acids
-- **Comprehensive Bioinformatics Pipeline**: Includes FASTA/GFF3 parsing, genetic code translation, and ORF detection
+- FASTA/GFF3 parsing and translation with standard genetic code
-- **Queue-Based ORF Discovery**: Efficient iterative approach for finding all potential coding sequences
+- Exhaustive candidate generation:
+   - All contiguous DNA subsequences are considered as candidate CDS (not only ATG→stop)
+   - Canonical splicing support with GT..AG (+) and CT..AC (−) signals
+   - Multi-exon enumeration for 2, 3, and 4 exons
+   - Both strands are scanned; reverse-complement coordinates are mapped back to original

 ## Installation